wordpress com stats

 Licensed Practical Nurses are in high demand throughout Washington state and future job growth is expected to continue growing for at least the next eight years.
 Practical nurses typically work at hospitals, nursing homes, long-term care centers, clinics, and in private home-care settings.
 Becoming a Licensed Practical Nurse in Washington will position the individual to take advantage of current and future opportunities in the health care field.

 Many Licensed Practical nurses in Washington work 40 hours a week.
 Hours and shifts may vary depending on the place of employment.
 Some hospital shifts might be 12 hours long for 3 days straight, while a shift at a doctor’s office might be 8 hours long for a 5-day stretch.
 Licensed Practical Nurses receive above average salaries for the level of education required for entry into the profession.
 Nursing homes and long-term care facilities tend to pay the highest wages.
-Currently the average annual salary for an LPN in Washington is about $44,000.
+The average annual salary for an LPN in Washington is $70,342.

 List of LPN Programs in Washington (WA)